AceOfKestrels/Brain/Development/Angular/signals.md

 ```

 ## Computed Values
-We can use the `computed` function up update the value of a proeprty whenever a signal is updated:
+We can use the `computed` function up update the value of a property whenever a signal is updated:
 ```js
 counter = signal(1);
 message = computed( () => "Current count is: " + couter() );